wheatsnackbread/vocal-local/readme.md

 pip install pytube <br/>
 brew install ffmpeg
 <br/><br/>
-Use PyCharm or Visual Studio Code to run the code (install runner)
+Use PyCharm or Visual Studio Code to run the code (install runner) in gui.py